 Efforts are now underway to identify objectives and targets for Healthy People 2030.
 We have three opportunities for participants at the Public Health Law Conference to share their insights and perspectives about priorities for public health over the next ten years.
 Please join us on October 4th for a concurrent session about the Healthy People 2030 development process and the role of law and policy, health equity, and the social determinants of health in these efforts.
 We will also host a Healthy People 2030 listening session immediately following this panel, which all conference attendees are welcome to attend.
 Finally, please stop by the Law and Health Policy Project exhibit booth to meet us and share ideas.
 We’re excited to share our work and hear about additional opportunities for collaboration at the Conference – we hope to see you there!

-This guest post was prepared by Angie McGowan, J.D., M.P.H., Project Director at the Office of Disease Prevention and Health Promotion, HHS and KT Kramer, J.D., M.H.A., Public Health Analyst (CDC Foundation assignee).
+This guest post by Angie McGowan, J.D., M.P.H., Project Director at the Office of Disease Prevention and Health Promotion, HHS and KT Kramer, J.D., M.H.A., Public Health Analyst (CDC Foundation assignee).